dharmamitra/mitra-parallel/README.md

 > Sebastian Nehrdich, Kurt Keutzer
 > [arXiv preprint](https://github.com/dharmamitra/mitra-semantic-similarity)

-The MITRA framework includes:
-- A novel pipeline for multilingual parallel passage mining (MITRA-parallel)
+This repository includes:
 - A corpus of 1.74 million parallel sentence pairs between Sanskrit, Chinese, and Tibetan
-- Domain-specific pretrained language models (Gemma 2 MITRA) for translation and semantic retrieval
+- Links to the model weights of domain-specific pretrained language models (Gemma 2 MITRA) for translation and semantic retrieval

 ## Data Structure